Pylons/pyramid/docs/designdefense.rst

 detect when the model changes.
 The web just has no such facility in its current form: it's effectively pull-only.

-So, in the interest of not mistaking desire with reality, and instead of trying to jam the square peg that is the web into the round hole of "MVC", we just punt and say there are two things: the model, and the view.
-The model stores the data, the view presents it.
+So, in the interest of not mistaking desire with reality, and instead of trying to jam the square peg that is the web into the round hole of "MVC", we just punt and say there are two things: resources and views.
+The resource tree represents a site structure, the view presents a resource.
 The templates are really just an implementation detail of any given view: a view doesn't need a template to return a response.
 There's no "controller": it just doesn't exist.
-This seems to us like a more reasonable model, given the current constraints of the web.
+The "model" is either represented by the resource tree or by a "domain model" (like a SQLAlchemy model) that is separate from the framework entirely.
+This seems to us like more reasonable terminology, given the current constraints of the web.

 .. _apps_are_extensible: